 CLICKnRIDE® Indicators are designed to fit almost any bike and meet all legal requirements.
 With premium quality parts the click-release system gets you going in seconds and provides peace of mind… on and off the road.

 NOTE: Some bikes have limited options for locating the indicator sockets.
 If your bike doesn’t have enough plastic on the rear fender you can still use CLICKnRIDE® by adding a Bracket or Tail Tidy.
 Check out our Guide to Brackets & Tail Tidies here.

 1. Install Socket

-IMPORTANT: Add/remove spacers to ensure the lower surface of the locking nut’s notch ends up flush with the thread of the socket.
-Without this alignment the light may not fully engage, causing the light to fall out whilst riding.
-If required, reduce the thickness of your bike’s plastics/bracket with hi-grit sandpaper or dremmel tool (work from the inside of the plastic).
+To ensure the socket is correctly installed on your bike, add/remove the included plastic spacers so the notch on the nut ends up flush with the top of the thread of the socket.
+If required, reduce the thickness of your bike’s plastics with hi-grit sandpaper or dremmel tool (work from the inside of the plastic).

 2a.
 Attach Wires